 EBM and its derivates are dominating the club scenes these days unless you’re at an Indie party.
 But if so, read no more, because we have a large quantity of The Smiths, The Cure, or Siouxsie And The Banshees articles on here.
 But if you actually know why 24.2. turned out to be a thing, a day on which I shine my boots and sport my bomber jacket, then you’re at the very right place here.

-Here we pay tribute to Arbeit, Schweiß and Muskelkraft—work, sweat and physical strength, a topical canon pretty much established by DAF and Die Krupps.
-Not having much of an idea how these machines work, they utilized affordable synthesizers and programmed blunt sequences and shouted along, driving Punk’s minimalism to an extreme.
-The attitude of Punks of that time, fighting the more and more bombastic rock that dominated the early 70s, was in a way formulated to an extreme by them.
+Because this article pays tribute to Arbeit, Schweiß, and Muskelkraft—work, sweat, and physical strength, a topical canon pretty much established by DAF and Die Krupps.
+Not having much of an idea of how these machines work, they utilized affordable synthesizers and programmed blunt sequences, and shouted along, driving Punk’s minimalism to an extreme.
+The attitude of the Punks of that time, fighting the more and more bombastic rock that dominated the early 70s, was in a way formulated to an extreme by them.